-Pre-Admission Screening and Resident Review (PASRR) Program: PASRR is a federal program governed by the Centers for Medicare and Medicaid Services.
-This program screens individuals seeking nursing facility care for a history of mental illness and identifies the most appropriate and least restrictive services that will meet the individual’s needs.
-The required evaluations are conducted by Adult Evaluation and Referral Services (AERS) professionals at the local health departments and approved by Optum Maryland under the direction of the Office of Older Adults and Long Term Services and Supports at BHA.
+The Pre-Admission Screening and Resident Review (PASRR) Program is a federal program governed by the Centers for Medicare and Medicaid Services.
+This program screens people seeking nursing facility care for a history of mental illness and identifies the most appropriate and least restrictive services that will meet their needs.
+The required evaluations are conducted by Adult Evaluation and Referral Services (AERS) professionals at the local health departments and approved by Optum Maryland under the direction of the Office of Older Adults and Long Term Services and Supports within the Behavioral Health Administration.

 Maryland PASRR Tools and Information